FREE SHIPPING ABOVE $100 (In Canada Only). Let's support the UKRAINE Families. Click here for Donation of $2

 Chemical Name: Copper phthalocyanine

-Permanence: Phthalo Blues are completely lightfast and stable and are permanent for all paint uses.
-They are currently used in inks, coatings, and many plastics due to their stability and are considered a standard pigment in printing ink and the packaging industry.
+Permanence: Phthalo Blues are completely lightfast, stable, and permanent for all paint uses.
+Due to their stability, they are currently used in inks, coatings, and many plastics and are considered a standard pigment in printing ink and the packaging industry.

 Toxicity: Phthalo Blues have no significant hazards, although those made before 1982 contained some PCBs (polychlorinated biphenyls).